Informatievlaanderen/VSDS-LDES-E2E-testing/tests/031.nifi-workbench-components/README.md

     docker compose up test-message-generator -d
     ```

-2. Verify if observations are being inserted on the sink (the number of members should increase over time)
+2. Verify if observations are being inserted on the sink (the number of members should increase over time):
     ```bash
     curl http://localhost:9003
     ```